Quantum gradient descent for linear systems and least squares: Quantum iterative algorithms

-\paragraph*{Stochastic gradient descent for Weighted Least Squares:} It is prohibitive in practice to compute the gradient $\sum_{ i \in [m]} w_{i} ( y_{i} - \theta_{t}^{T} x_{i}) x_{i} $ by summing over the entire dataset when the dataset size is large.
-Moreover, due to redundancy in the dataset the gradient can be estimated by summing over randomly sampled batches.
-Stochastic gradient descent utilizes this fact in the classical setting to lower teh cost of the updates.
+In the classical setting, it is expensive to compute the gradient $\sum_{ i \in [m]} w_{i} ( y_{i} - \theta_{t}^{T} x_{i}) x_{i} $ by summing over the entire dataset when the dataset size is large.
+Moreover, due to redundancy in the dataset, the gradient can be estimated by summing over randomly sampled batches.
+Stochastic gradient descent utilizes this fact in the classical setting to lower the cost of the updates.
 Stochastic gradient descent algorithms do not compute the gradient exactly, but estimate it over batches $\sum_{ i \in S_{j}} w_{i} ( y_{i} - \theta_{t}^{T} x_{i}) x_{i}$ obtained by randomly partitioning the dataset.

-We could expect similar issues for the quantum case where a large dataset would require more memory capacity and controlled operations over a large number of qubits.
-Stochastic gradient descent therefore remains relevant for quantum iterative methods as well.
+In the quantum case, applying a linear system solver or the iterative method in Theorem \ref{qwlsq} for a large dataset would require a large-sized QRAM and coherent operations over a large number of qubits.
+Stochastic gradient descent remains relevant for quantum iterative methods since it can considerably reduce the size of the QRAM as well as the number of qubits on which we need to perform coherent operations.